isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 You have the possibility to test your journey before its publication, using test profiles.
 This allows you to analyze how individuals flow in the journey and troubleshoot before publication.

->[!NOTE]
->
->In test mode, all wait activities are automatically set to last 5 seconds.
-This allows you to access the test results quickly.

 To use the test mode, follow these steps:

 1. Before testing your journey, verify that it is valid and that there is no error.
 You won’t be able to launch a test of a journey with errors.
 See [](../about/troubleshooting.md#section_h3q_kqk_fhb).
 A warning symbol is displayed when there are errors.